BATspock/PathProjection/README.md

 # PathProjection
-## using deep learning to analyse and predict path of an object in 3D space
+## using deep learning to analyse and predict path of an object in 3D space.

 ### To do:
 * add function for prediction